 - Competitive Balance: With the arrival of Space Wolves as DLC and the announcement of at least one more future chapter, each chapter is being given tweaked stats to keep them from all being simple reskins:

-- Long-Range Fighter: One as-of-yet unnamed chapter is scheduled to bring special combi-weapons to the game.
+- Long-Range Fighter: The Ultramarines chapter is scheduled to bring special combi-weapons to the game.
 For those unfamiliar, these are special versions of boltguns with another, specialist ranged weapon glued to the top.
+In Ascension they instead trade a little bit of melee skill for a little bit of shooting skill (5% penalty and 5% bonus respectively).

-- Special biomorphs for the Genestealers were also announced, but we have yet to see how these will affect their playstyles.
+- Special biomorphs for the Genestealers were also announced, but we have yet to see if they are exclusive to Ascension.

 - Monster Closet: The first video game adaptation sometimes features Genestealers popping out of the walls - usually right behind one of your Marines.
 No sooner do you hear "Ambush!" then you hear the death scream of the unfortunate Marine.